 Tips for Making a Big Room Feel Cosy

 When confronted with a large, empty room, the decorating can often feel just as challenging as tackling a small room.
 But it shouldn’t feel overwhelming.
 Decorating a spacious room gives you the perfect opportunity to get creative and truly make it your own.

 In a large room, you can really have fun with the wall paint.
 Pops of bright, bold colours, like citrus orange, forest green or plum purple, will bring warmth and personality to a room, while cute pastel shades will keep things simple with a touch of romance.
-Jones Seychelles offer a lovely range of pastel colours to complement the trend.
+A range of Jones curtain poles such as the Jones Seychelles offer a lovely range of pastel colours to complement the trend.

 Make it Comfortable

 Any interior enthusiast knows that the key element of every room is the furniture, so it’s important to get this right.
 Opt for comfortable sofas and armchairs, with plump cushions for extra warmth and cosiness.
 Rugs and side tables are brilliant features for filling a room and making it feel cosy and homely.

 Introducing textures can help set the mood of a room.
 Luxurious velvet creates a sense of cosiness and opulence, while light linen and soft cotton will fill a room with relaxing calmness.

 Remember, first impressions count.
 While you may be focusing on beautifying your interior, the exterior of your home is just as important.
 Don’t let the house next door steal your kerb appeal, show off your home for all it’s glory with these simple exterior décor tips.

 It sounds simple but painting your front door should be top of the list – it’s the first thing people look at.
 Strong, bright colours in full gloss are popular, but if you haven’t got the nerve then grey, navy blue or cream is always a safe bet.
 For a contemporary look, pastel shades are a go-to option.